moxystudio/rfcs-oss/rfcs/0008-react-layout.md

 # Adoption strategy

 Add it to our boilerplate, so that new projects start using it.
-Whenever necessary, old projects can be easily add `@moxy/react-layout` too.
+Whenever necessary, `@moxy/react-layout` can be added to older projects as well.

+Furthermore, it seems to integrate well with [RFC 0006](https://github.com/moxystudio/rfcs-oss/pull/6) (page transitions).

 # Unresolved questions